-On her first day at a new school, Violet’s worries seem to be out of control when they materialise as ‘worry clouds’ that follow her around.
-She will learn to manage these clouds with strategies like positive visualisation and compassionate self-talk, helping kids learn to handle difficult situations and feelings in their own lives.
+On her first day at a new school, Violet’s worries become ‘worry clouds’ that follow her around and soon get out of control.
+As Violet learns to manage these clouds with strategies like positive visualisation and compassionate self-talk, readers will gain insight into how they can handle their own “worry clouds.”

 “Violet’s Cloudy Day is a wonderfully simple story that can help children not only become aware of how their negative thoughts can cloud their judgment and their life, but it also teaches simple strategies children can use to become more hopeful.
 Violet’s triumph in the end demonstrates to all of us how our thoughts can fuel enabling behaviors that can enhance psychological well-being.
 Violet and Her Worries is a practical tool all teachers and parents can use to build resilience in young children.”

 President, Canadian Positive Psychology Association